rinward23/AstroEngine/docs/module/ux/overlays_data_sources.md

 ## Atlas and timezone inputs

 - `astroengine/atlas/tz.py` wraps the `timezonefinder` dataset to resolve Olson timezone identifiers from latitude/longitude pairs.
 Overlay renderers must use `tzid_for`, `to_utc`, and `from_utc` to convert Solar Fire event timestamps into local presentation time without discarding provenance.
+The `to_utc` helper now returns a `LocalTimeResolution` record so overlays can persist the chosen fold, resolved timezone, and UTC instant alongside the caller-supplied local moment.
 - Coordinate metadata for overlays is derived from the Solar Fire comparison exports archived under `qa/artifacts/solarfire/2025-10-02/`.
 The checksums are tracked in `qa/artifacts/solarfire/2025-10-02/provenance_ingestion.md` to guarantee that overlay timelines reproduce the same event positions used for runtime validation.

 ## Map overlays